mayerll/Tessera-ShieldPipe-Guard/README.md

 Vulnerability: This represents a pre-built image that may contain OS-level vulnerabilities (CVEs) in its system libraries (like openssl or libc).
 Detection: ShieldPipe triggers an image scan to identify vulnerabilities that exist within the binary layers, even if the Dockerfile itself appears clean.

+Note: Remediation features (--fix, --dry-run, and rollback) are available for source files only; pre-built Docker images are support scan-only.
+Image no dryrun Why?
+* Images are Read-Only: A container image is a compiled artifact.
+You cannot "patch" or "fix" the binary layers of an existing image directly.
+* Remediation Target: Remediation (Auto-fix) only works on Source Files (like Dockerfile requirements.txt or main.tf) because those are text files your tool can rewrite.

 ### Standard Console Output
 Run these commands to view a formatted summary of findings, including Rule IDs, Severity levels, and descriptive messages in your terminal.